There are two things I’ve not done in a while.

 Later this month I’ll turn 28.
 I work for myself as basically a web developer in the insurance sector and have put away money for a while now.
 I took notes whenever I saw stuff in the markets for the last two or three years and would’ve been right often enough, but never trusted my judgement and only really invested twice (once in a friend’s company, once in some Mongolian companies just before they went down 90% around 2014).

-When a friend introduced me to some people in Mongolia a few years ago and I started consulting in the financial services sector there I asked him if there’s anything I should read to fix my lack knowledge of in finance, but he replied that it was mostly just common sense.
+When a friend introduced me to some people in Mongolia a few years ago and I started consulting in the financial services sector there I asked him if there’s anything I should read to fix my lack of knowledge in finance, but he replied that it was mostly just common sense.
 I’ve also talked to your friend Kuppy a few times when I was in UB and got a similar impression: that it was just about thinking stuff through.

 On the other hand, there’s shitloads of numbers and terms and metrics I don’t know.
 Most of them are probably irrelevant, but I guess some of them are important I don’t yet know which is which.
 And you guys do have analysts, right?